Philip Birnbaum (architect): Career

 Birnbaum designed about 300 buildings over the course of his career.
-Most of his major projects were in Manhattan and include 1 Lincoln Plaza, Hotel Parker Meridien, and Trump Plaza.
+Most of his major projects were in Manhattan and include 1 Lincoln Plaza, Hotel Parker Meridien, Trump Plaza, and the interior of The Galleria.
 According to The New York Times, his buildings were notable for "virtually no wasted floor space".
 Outside of Manhattan, Birnbaum was involved in the design of several buildings in the Forest Hills and Kew Gardens neighborhoods of Queens, many of which were for developer Alfred Kaskel.
 The Dara Gardens complex in Kew Gardens Hills was named after his daughter Dara.
 Birnbaum's work for Alfred Kaskel also brought him to South Florida; along with architect Melvin Grossman, he designed the Doral Beach Hotel in Miami Beach.
 He also worked on the Doral Country Club in Doral.

-Birnbaum died in Manhattan on November 27, 1996 at the age of 89.
+Birnbaum died in Manhattan on November 27, 1996, at the age of 89.